 It makes complete sense to get checked out thoroughly.
 Find out where your hearing

 loss is, if you have any.
-About half of my clients have some minor
+Almost half of my clients have had some minor

 hearing loss.
 (I'll be frank: I see no correlation between hearing loss and moderate to severe tinnitus OR hyperacusis.
 None.)
 Never assume your tinnitus is being generated in your

 Get all the tests you need.
 It's your life and your